kevinzous/Data_Science_Learning/MOOCS2_Deep_Learning_Deeplearningai/README.md

-This text file summarizes the content learnt in the Deep Learning specialization from deeplearning.ai through 2 points : the objectives of the course and the projects implemented in assignements.
+This text file summarizes the content learnt in the Deep Learning specialization from deeplearning.ai for personal referencing purposes through 2 points : the objectives of the course and the projects implemented in assignements.
 ***